 Traditional Sri- Lankan Love cake recipe ingredients

 There are a million recipes on the internet and millions of ways to do this cake.
 While respecting everyone’s recipes passed down through generations.
-There are few ingredients that are compulsory in a Sri Lankan love cake.
+There are a few ingredients that are compulsory in a Sri Lankan love cake.
 They are:

-Puhul dosi ( pumpkin preserve) this is non-negotiable
+Puhul dosi ( pumpkin preserve) is non-negotiable

 Cashew nuts – Very important